quii/learn-go-with-tests/command-line.md

     cli.PlayPoker()

     if len(playerStore.winCalls) < 1 {
-        t.Fatal("expected a win call but didnt get any") }
+        t.Fatal("expected a win call but didn't get any") }

     got := playerStore.winCalls[0]
     want := "Chris"

     if got != want {
-        t.Errorf("didnt record correct winner, got '%s', want '%s'", got, want) }
+        t.Errorf("didn't record correct winner, got '%s', want '%s'", got, want) }
 }
 ```

 `os.Stdin` is what we'll use in `main` to capture the user's input.
 It is a `*File` under the hood which means it implements `io.Reader` which as we know by now is a handy way of capturing text.

-We create a `io.Reader` in our test using the handy `strings.NewReader`, filling it with what we expect the user to type.
+We create an `io.Reader` in our test using the handy `strings.NewReader`, filling it with what we expect the user to type.

 ## Try to run the test